Grinseteddy/Example-Task-Management/Exercise 2/README.md

 successful answer contains as reply a reference to newly created document.
 Because the document to be created is a single document, the endpoint should be called in singular._

+- Create an endpoint which can be used to create a document with a request body containing the document to be created and a successful response

 ````yaml
 paths:
   /document: